alexcolls/calculator3000/README.md

 ```
 yarn
 ```
+\* Make sure to be in the app folder.

 You can use ' npm i ' instead.

-\* Make sure to be in the ' app/ ' folder

 #### Compiles and hot-reloads for development